What are the tasks of a data protection officer?

 The scope of duties of a data protection officer is therefore diverse and has grown since the introduction of the GDPR.
 They should therefore have the necessary professional qualifications to be able to perform their duties and tasks as a data protection officer competently and expertly.

-The data protection officer is not bound by instructions in his or her work.
+The data protection officer is not bound by instructions in his work.
 However, he is also not authorized to issue instructions.
-This means that the controller or processor remains responsible for implementing their recommendations.
+This means that the implementation of his recommendations remains the Responsible persons or processors.
 Good cooperation between the data protection officer and the management is therefore crucial for effective operational data protection.

 Tasks in protection against dismissal

 As a designated DPO, the employee has protection against dismissal, which only justifies dismissal in the event of gross misconduct.
-The responsible party must also ensure that they provide the DPO with all the necessary resources to enable them to carry out their duties.
+The Responsible persons shall also ensure that it provides the DPO with all the necessary resources to enable it to carry out its activities.

 Election of the data protection officer